davegoblue/TestCodingShortcuts/README.md

 * DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - first code chunk for Chapter 4 (Statistical Seismology and the Parkfield Experiment)
 * DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - second code chunk for Chapter 4 (Statistical Seismology and the Parkfield Experiment)
 * DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - plots as figures for Chapter 4 (Statistical Seismology and the Parkfield Experiment)
+* DataCamp_PythonNotes_v003 captures Case Studies in Statistical Thinking - notes for Chapter 5 (Earthquakes and Oil Mining in Oklahoma)